openvinotoolkit/openvino/docs/ops/arithmetic/Maximum_1.md

 **Category**: Arithmetic binary operation

-**Short description**: *Maximum* performs element-wise maximum operation with two given tensors applying multi-directional broadcast rules.
+**Short description**: *Maximum* performs element-wise maximum operation with two given tensors applying broadcasting rule specified in the *auto_broadcast* attribute.

 **Detailed description**
 As a first step input tensors *a* and *b* are broadcasted if their shapes differ.
 Broadcasting is performed according to `auto_broadcast` attribute specification.
-As a second step *maximum* operation is computed element-wise on the input tensors *a* and *b* according to the formula below:
+As a second step *Maximum* operation is computed element-wise on the input tensors *a* and *b* according to the formula below:

 After broadcasting *Maximum* does the following with the input tensors *a* and *b*: